lhmartin/transformer/readme.md

 ### Architecture

+A transformer consists of two main componenets.
+The encoder and the decoder.
+The encoder takes in the full input sequence, in the form of input ids.

 ## The Attention Mechanism
 <img src="imgs/Figure 2 - Scaled Dot Attention and Multi Head.png" alt="Scaled Dot Attention and Multi Head" width="650"/>

+###

 ## Training Task and Data